-WHO ARE THE POLLINATORS?
+WHO ARE THE Pollinators?
 BEES

-Bees are the best documented pollinators in the natural and agricultural landscapes of the Central Laurentians ecoregion.
-A wide range of plants in the Aster and Rose Families, as well as plants such as alfalfa, canola, and grapes benefit from bee pollinators.
+Bees are the best documented pollinators in the natural and agricultural landscapes of the ecoregion.
+A wide range of wild and crop plants, including plants in the Aster and Rose Families, canola, specialty crops, and some forage crops benefit from bee pollinators.